 This is an introduction to the practice of media production and the study of visual media literacy.
 The course examines the fundamental components and structure of moving image texts, explores how dynamic relationships between those elements convey meaning, and then exercise that knowledge through media production.
 Production design, language, technology, and methods will be discussed enabling all students in the class to have a common language of image analysis and creation.
 Readings and discussions on topics such as cinematography, narrative meaning, image and sound design, editing, genres, and culture will be included.
 Creative interpretative and expression of ideas will be exercised in the production of media.

 As the practice of digital photography leverages new technical skills through software programs and digital editing, it is critically important that practicing photographers gain a greater understanding of emerging methods for producing, editing, and distributing photographic works.
 This course provides an intermediate experience in the process of generating portfolios of digital images for presentation, distribution, or exhibition.
-Key to this experience is a broad understanding of design concepts that lead to decisions in coloring, resolution, formatting, and other technical elements to produce high quality images that reflect a creative point of view.
-Students will be exposed to advanced techniques using industry standard software to manipulate digital works for print and digital output, including color theory, management, calibration, and standard file formatting.
+Key to this experience is a broad understanding of design concepts that lead to decisions in coloring, resolution, formatting, and so on to produce high quality images that reflect a creative point of view.
+Students are exposed to advanced techniques using industry standard software to manipulate digital works for print and digital output, including color theory, management, calibration, and standard file formatting.

 This course serves as an introduction to the business practices of photography, focusing on the legal, marketing, and entrepreneurial aspects of the highly competitive photography industry today.
-Students gain valuable exposure to best practices recommended for working with clients and agencies, setting up an entrepreneurial business, developing appropriate contracts, licensing works, setting a pricing structure, attaining model and property release forms, and managing overhead costs, among other topics.
-This course culminates in students determining their next steps in their professional development, including how to drive their personal visions and brands as practicing photographers.
+Students gain valuable exposure to best practices recommended for working with clients and agencies, setting up an entrepreneurial business, developing appropriate contracts, licensing works, setting a pricing structure, model and property release forms, and managing overhead costs, among other topics.
+This course culminates in students determining their next steps in their professional development, including how to drive their personal vision and brand as a practicing photographer.

 The act of photography inherently depicts how light reacts and reflects its subject matter, while also communicating different emotions, moods, and feelings to the audience.
 This course serves as a comprehensive introduction to how light is used and manipulated for different purposes and effects.
 Topics covered include using ambient light versus flash or studio light for different subject matter (portraits, editorial work, fine art, etc.), angle of light and how it influences the look of the subject matter, using a single light source versus multiple light sources, how to blend ambient light with strobe lighting, using long exposures and film speed to manipulate the look of your imagery, along with other purposeful techniques for manipulating the aesthetics of light.